Team488/Webots/README.md

 ### Install Python and requirements

 1. The easiest way to install python and windows and get nice contained virtual environments is to use anaconda.
-You can install it here: https://docs.anaconda.com/anaconda/install/windows/
+Follow the installation instructions on this page: https://docs.anaconda.com/anaconda/install/windows/

-2. Start an anaconda powershell prompt (hit your windows key and type "anaconda" and it should come up as an option)
+2. Once installation is complete, start an anaconda powershell prompt (hit your windows key and type "anaconda powershell" and it should come up as an option).
 3. Create a new environment for webots by running these commands (say yes when prompted):

 ```bash